SeeminglyScience/PSValueWildcard/README.md

 }
 ```

-**NOTE**: Because `ValueWildcardPattern` is not regex based, the parsed result will not be cached.
+**NOTE**: Unlike the regex based [WildcardPattern], the parsed result will not be cached when utilizing
+`ValueWildcardPattern`.
 For the majority of pattern lengths and complexities it should still be performant.

 ### Heap cached